How Much Is My Website Worth? (Website Valuation Guide)

 4. Multiple Revenue Streams

-Sites with multiple income sources (ads, affiliate revenue, services, digital products, etc.) will often be able to command a higher valuation than sites with only one income stream.
-This is because buyers like the idea of reducing risk by having multiple income streams, instead of relying solely or mostly on one source of income.
+Sites with multiple income sources (ads, affiliate revenue, services, digital products, etc.) will often command a higher valuation than sites with only one income stream.
+Buyers like the idea of reducing risk by having multiple income streams instead of relying solely or mostly on one source of income.

 5. Diverse Traffic Sources